cirosantilli/db/mysql.md

      ab      |                | select,insert,update,references |             |
     ---------+----------------+---------------------------------+-------------+

-##character set
+## Character set

-See `charset`.

-##charset
+## charset

 The encoding to use for text columns such as `CHAR` columns.

 Does not apply to other types of columns such as `INT` or `DATE`.

 Each column may have a different encoding.
 It is possible to set default charactersets for databases and tables, which are then used for columns if not explicitly overridden.

 Unless you are absolutely sure that the database will contain only ASCII characters (for example it will not contain a natural language), make all databases UTF8.
 Do this even if the database is intended to be English only, since even in English contexts it may be useful to use non-ASCII characters.

 List all possible character sets: